Albert W. Kenner: Early life and World War I

 Albert Walton Kenner was born on December 15, 1889, in Holyoke, Massachusetts.
 In his youth, his family moved to Virginia, where he grew up.
 He attended an Emerson Institute and subsequently George Washington University, where he earned his M.D. in 1915.
 He was a member of Phi Sigma Kappa fraternity while at George Washington.

 Kenner joined the Army in 1916 and served during Pancho Villa Expedition.
 During World War I, Kenner sailed to France with the American Expeditionary Force, where he served as a medical officer in the 26th Infantry Regiment of the 1st Infantry Division.

 During the heavy fighting at Soissons in World War I, the regimental commander, Colonel Hamilton A. Smith, was mortally wounded.
 Kenner voluntarily went to the front lines under heavy machine-gun fire in the hope of helping him.
 Finding Colonel Smith was deceased, he recovered his Smith's body and returned to his own lines.
 For this action, Kenner was decorated for gallantry with the Distinguished Service Cross (DSC).

+At the December 1941 beginning of WWII for the US, Kenner was Chief Surgeon of the Armored Force, based at Fort Knox, Kentucky.
+He went overseas in September 1942 to become Deputy Chief Surgeon, Allied Force Headquarters for the Operation Torch invasion of North Africa, and remained in that Theater.
+In early 1944 he came to England, to became the Chief Surgeon at SHAEF, and in May 1945 the Chief Surgeon, European Theater of Operations, relieving MG Paul Ramsey Hawley, who came home to direct the Medical Section of the Veterans Administration.

 In addition to his DSC, he received three Silver Stars, one Purple Heart, one French Croix de guerre 1914–1918 with Palm, and one Legion of Honour, in World War I.